UT-Covid/episimlab/paper.md

 Data is passed between `process`es, usually as N-dimensional arrays, using a standardized interface provided by the `xarray-simlab` [@xsimlab] package.
 In practice, this means that `Episimlab` supports development of models that:

-1. Have many input parameters, often with multiple, varying dimensions
-2. Use any compartment structure that can be represented as a graph
+1. Implement any compartment structure that can be represented as a graph
+2. Have many input parameters, often with multiple, varying dimensions like age, location, and risk factors
-3. Simulate interventions dynamically, such as administering vaccines only when case incidence exceeds a threshold.
+3. Simulate dynamic interventions, such as administering vaccines only when case incidence exceeds a threshold
+4. Incorporate one or more data sources that are too large to load eagerly into memory.

 The package is designed to be approachable; it includes several pre-packaged models that the user can run in a few lines of code.
 When the user chooses to add data streams or more complex transmission dynamics, they can easily do so by adding or replacing `process`es in the model.